 Follow the recommended tire rotation frequency for your type of driving found in the "Maintenance Schedules" Section of this manual.
 More frequent rotation is permissible if desired.
+The reasons for any rapid or unusual wear should be corrected before rotating.
 The suggested rotation method is the "forward-cross" shown in the diagram.

-FRONT OF VEHICLE 4 TIRE ROTATION
+FRONT OF VEHICLE

+4 TIRE ROTATION